-- Hunt Valley Towne Center has trick-or-treating Friday, October 28, with participating stores handing out treats to kids in costume!
-Trick or treating starts at 4pm.
-There aren’t many details, but a confirmation of the event on their site.
-This has become an annual event!
+- Hunt Valley Towne Center has trick-or-treating Friday, October 27, with participating stores handing out treats to kids in costume!
+Trick or treating starts at 5pm.
+There is a magic show near the fireplace from 6-7pm.
+More information on their site.

-- ZooBOO! at the Baltimore Zoo / Maryland Zoo in Baltimore — 10 am – 4 pm, Friday 10/28-Sunday 10/30.
-Celebrate the 31st Anniversary of ZooBoo!
+- ZooBOO! at the Baltimore Zoo / Maryland Zoo in Baltimore — 10 am – 4 pm, Friday 10/27-Sunday 10/29.
+Celebrate the 32nd Anniversary of ZooBoo!
 Come in costume, visit the animals, plus free trick-or-treating, carnival games, inflatable slides, crafts, and live entertainment, including magic, mini-theatre, and costume contests!
 The event comes with your Zoo admission.
 Costume contests are at 11:30 & 2:30 for kids under the age of 12.
 There are special events with many of the animals throughout the day, so make sure to visit their website for more details.

-- Port Discovery is celebrating on Saturday, 10/29 from 10am-5pm for FALL-O-WEEN Festival.
+- Port Discovery is celebrating on Saturday, 10/28 from 10am-5pm for BOOSEUM BASH.
 Visit their site for more details.

-- The Shops at Kenilworth in Towson is having a Halloween Spooktacular on Saturday, October 29 with Halloween photos, face painting, art projects, and prizes.
-The costume parade for kids 12 and under begins at 3pm.
+- The Shops at Kenilworth in Towson is having a Halloween Spooktacular on Friday, October 27 with Halloween photos, face painting, art projects, and prizes.
+The event is from 4-7pm.
+The costume parade for kids 12 and under begins at 6pm.
 Here are more details on their site.

-- The Great Lantern Parade in Patterson Park is Saturday, October 29 at 7pm.
-There is a pre-parade Great Lantern Parade Fall Festival from 3-6:30pm, including a kids’ costume contest, lantern-making, live music, and more.
-Here is their blog with more details.
-This is the 17th Anniversary of The Great Lantern Parade!
+- The Great Lantern Parade in Patterson Park is Saturday, October 28 at 7pm.
+There is a pre-parade Great Lantern Parade Fall Festival from 3:30-6:30pm, including a kids’ costume contest, lantern-making, live music, and more.
+Here is their facebook page with more details.
+This is the 18th Anniversary of The Great Lantern Parade!

 - Weber’s Farm in Parkville — Really fun Hillside Slide, pumpkin picking, scarecrow making, hay maze, farm animals, hay ride & more. $8 admission for children, $6 for adults on weekends.
 Open from 9:00am-6:00pm!